halkyon/incapsula-php/README.md

 # Incapsula PHP SDK

-WORK IN PROGRESS!
-Some or all of this may end up changing rapidly.

 ## Introduction

 This project contains a PHP SDK to use the Incapsula API programmatically, as well as providing